Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Add size chart and return policy in products page

 # Post Release To Do
-- [ ] Get thumbor to trim images before saving
+- [ ] Add security to image server by authenticating user before upload or delete
 - [ ] Create a critical error route
 - [ ] Allow selection of address by moving pin on the map
 - [ ] Redo Discounts to allow for members to receive discounts without code